Amogh2001/IMD-Extractor/README.md

 where [7] and [11] represent lat and long respectively (Bangalore Coordinates).
 Refer imd_1x1_prac

-Used for 0.25 deg X 0.25 deg data, one can get the desired coordinate by changing the numbers in bang_rain_getter
+Used for 0.25 deg X 0.25 deg data, one can get the desired coordinates by changing the numbers in bang_rain_getter

 For example: